 This is a continuation of Economics 201.
-The course deals primarily with distribution and the economic problems of every day life.
+The course deals primarily with distribution and the economic problems of everyday life.
 Emphasis is given to the application of economic principles and current economic problems.
-Prerequisite: Economics 201.
 Offered second semester.
 3 semester hours credit.

-Geography 201.
-World Geography.
+Geography 201 World Geography.

 A study of the relation of human activities to natural environment.
 The course emphasizes the geographic controls of human activities; it deals with land forms, climate, soils, vegetation, animal life, climatic regions, natural resources and conservation; and stresses the relation of their distribution to human affairs.
 The global geography approach is used.
-Credit will be given without taking Geography 202, although same is strongly recommended.
-Open to Sophomores.
-Offered first semester; summer on demand.
-3 semester hours credit.
+Offered second semester.
+4 semester hours credit.